PaddlePaddle/PaddleCloud/doc/edl/README.md

 training_job_controller.yaml`

-You can use `go/cmd/autoscaler/Dockerfile` to build a new controller image or downloading an existing one.
+You can use `go/cmd/autoscaler/Dockerfile` to build a new controller image or download an existing one.

 ## Implementation